 - Scarring.
 Scarring might be visible after a brow lift.

 - Changes in skin sensation.
-A brow lift that involves an incision behind your hairline (coronal brow lift) can cause temporary or permanent numbness on top of the scalp.
+A brow lift can cause temporary or permanent numbness on the forehead or top of the scalp.

 - Asymmetry in the position of the brows.
-A brow lift can result in asymmetry, with one or both of the eyebrows appearing too high.
-However, asymmetry typically evens out during the healing process.
-Persistent brow shape or position problems can be treated through additional surgery.
+A brow lift can result in uneven brows (asymmetry), with one or both eyebrows appearing too high.
+However, asymmetry may even out during the healing process.
+Persistent brow shape or position problems can be treated with injections such as Botox or through additional surgery.

-Like any other type of major surgery, a brow lift poses a risk of bleeding, infection and an adverse reaction to anesthesia.
+Like any other type of major surgery, a brow lift poses a risk of bleeding, infection and a reaction to anesthesia.

 How you prepare

-Initially, you'll talk to a plastic surgeon about a brow lift.
-During your first visit, your plastic surgeon will likely:
+Initially, you'll talk to a facial plastic surgeon or plastic surgeon about a brow lift.
+During your first visit, your surgeon will likely:

 Before a brow lift you might also need to:

 - Stop smoking.
 Smoking decreases blood flow in the skin and can slow the healing process.
 If you smoke, stop smoking before surgery and during recovery.

 - Avoid certain medications.
 You'll likely need to avoid taking aspirin, anti-inflammatory drugs and herbal supplements, which can increase bleeding.